gvdb/crowns/README.md

-# How to Play Crowns
+# How to Play CROWNS
 ## Table of Contents
 1. [Overview](#overview)
 2. [Setup](#setup)